qoiz12/Minecraft-China-Guide/VPN-LIST.md

 # VPNs with HK and CN servers
 Windscribe (This is the one I use)
+OpenVPN and vpngate
 ExpressVPN
 Surfshark
 NordVPN